Imam346/Imam346/README.md

 ---

 ### 🤔 About Me
-I am a competitive programmer with a near Pupil rank on Codeforces, 2⭐ on CodeChef, and a 1461 rating on LeetCode.
-I have solved 1000+ problems across various online judges, building a strong foundation in data structures, algorithms, and optimization techniques.
+💻 I’m a competitive programmer with a near Pupil rank on Codeforces, 2⭐ on CodeChef, and a 1461 rating on LeetCode. 🧩 I’ve solved 1000+ problems across various online judges, building a strong foundation in data structures, algorithms, and optimization techniques.

 ---